ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 retains control of the resulting passport document and presents it to other entities when it needs to assert a citizenship or identity Claim, such as an airport immigration desk.
 The passport is considered sufficient because it vouches for the citizenship and identity Claims, and it is issued by a trusted authority.

-Thus, in this immigration desk analogy, the citizen is the Attester, the passport issuing agency is a Verifier, the passport application and identifying information (e.g., birth certificate) is the the Evidence, the passport is an Attestation Result, and the immigration desk is a Relying Party.
+Thus, in this immigration desk analogy, the citizen is the Attester, the passport issuing agency is a Verifier, and the passport application and identifying information (e.g., birth certificate) is the the Evidence.
+The passport is an Attestation Result, and the immigration desk is a Relying Party.

 In this model, an Attester conveys Evidence to a Verifier, which compares the Evidence against its appraisal policy.